 "Patience is the ability to endure difficult circumstances such as perseverance in the face of delay; tolerance of provocation without responding in annoyance/anger; or forbearance when under strain, especially when faced with longer-term difficulties.
 Patience is the level of endurance one can have before negativity."

 We've all heard the quote, "patience is a virtue", and it couldn't be more true.
 Each day we are given many opportunities to flex patience.
 Take advantage of the small moments throughout the day to flex those muscles, because with enough practice it will become second nature.
 Patience is essential when striving to transform, heal, achieve goals and learning new skills.
-Parenting is another area in life that requires a lot of patience.
+Partnership and parenting are other areas in life that require a lot of patience.